-Data retention and how to backup your GA4 and Universal Analytics data
+Data retention and how to backup your Universal Analytics data

 Some organizations are required to retain data while others find value in analyzing the historic data.
 As of July 2023 Universal Analytics will stop recording data, and as of July 1st, 2024, the Google Analytics Reporting API V4 (for Universal Analytics) will no longer return data.

 Those who are already warehousing GA data with Canvas are in great shape.
 Those who are not will either lose that historic data or will need to find a way to archive it.

-Canvas has all the tools needed to create GA data backups of your Universal Analytics data in BigQuery, SQL Server, MySQL or any number of databases and files.
-You can also build and maintain a GA4 data warehouse in your own database or you can save the hassle and build it directly within Canvas Online itself.
+Analytics Canvas has all the tools to create backups of your Universal Analytics data in BigQuery, SQL Server, MySQL or any number of databases and files.
+You can also build and maintain a GA4 data warehouse in your own database or you can save the hassle and build it directly within Canvas Online.

 Getting Started with GA4 in Analytics Canvas

 This new functionality is available within Analytics Canvas Online and included in all trials and subscriptions as of today.
 Simply login to Canvas Online, drag the Google Analytics import on to your canvas, and you will now see an option to create a query based on the UA API, the GA4 API, or the BigQuery event export.